chromahium/Black-Scholes-Heatmap/README.md

 ## Overview
 A Python-based interactive application that visualises **call and put option prices** using the Black-Scholes model.
 Users can explore how option prices vary with different input parameters through dynamic heatmaps.
-This project was fully implemented by me through reverse-engineering the existing app (link below).
+This project was fully implemented by me through reverse-engineering an existing app (link below).
 No AI assistance was used.

 ## Key Features
 - **Interactive GUI:** Intuitive interface built with Streamlit.